Training courses connected with acquiring Luxembourgish nationality

 The procedure for a person holding an INL certificate is the same, except that the application should be sent to the INL.

-- Attend a class in Luxembourgish
+- Attend an introductory course in Luxembourgish

-See the current offer of providers through the Adult Training Service: classes in Luxembourgish
+See the current offer of providers through the Adult Training Service:classes in Luxembourgish

 More information about the procedure.